."Skutler" Motorsports,

 ..

-It was also a result of being in Los Angeles, historic hot bed of all things fast and loud, that I decided to enter the aftermarket automotive performance business.
+It was also a result of being in Los Angeles, historic hot bed of all things loud and fast, that I decided to enter the aftermarket automotive performance business.
 I’d been inspired one afternoon while thumbing through one of my car magazines.

 .

-It was a gamble because I'd passed up a rare opportunity in automotive publishing to do it; although, it wasn't a difficult choice because I'd peddled media before and considered it a slow death.
-As far as goals, I figured I couldn't go wrong working at something I already had a passion for.
-Long ago, my mother had informed me that my very first spoken word as a child was "car" so I figured I'd try the aftermarket automotive performance business.
+It was a gamble because I'd passed up a rare opportunity in automotive publishing to do it.
+As far as goals, I figured I couldn't go wrong doing something I already had a passion for.
+Long ago, my mother informed me that my very first spoken word as a child was "car" so I figured I'd try the aftermarket automotive performance business.

 .

-The first place I went was "Skutler" Motorsports, a local company looking to grow and promote its new aftermarket automotive performance division.
-I had a sit down with one of the owners and promised him the moon and, judging from his empty showroom, he probably would have settled for more customers.
+After driving eastward for two days the Atlanta skyline appeared in the distance.
+The very next day I headed straight to "Skutler" Motorsports, a local performance tire company looking to grow, and promote, its new aftermarket automotive performance division.
+I sat down with one of the owners and promised him the moon and, judging from his empty showroom, he would have settled for some customers.

 Oxtail, Georgia